3. Significant Accounting Policies

 IFRS 15 Revenue from Contracts with Customers

 The IASB have issued a new revenue recognition standard, IFRS 15 in May 2014, which replaces all existing IFRS revenue requirements.
 The standard applies to all revenue contracts and provides a model for the recognition and measurement of sales of some non-financial assets.
 Application is required for all annual periods beginning on or after January 1, 2018.
 There are new specific requirements in respect of variable consideration such that it is only included in the transaction price if it is highly probable that the amount of revenue recognized would not be subject to significant future reversals as a result of subsequent re-estimation.
-The adoption of IFRS 15 is not expected to have a significant impact on the revenue recognition as the management has determined that the Company’s revenue is from leases which are outside the scope of IFRS 15.
+The adoption of IFRS 15 did not have a significant impact on the revenue recognition as management has determined that the Company’s revenue is from leases which are outside the scope of IFRS 15.
+During 2018, one of the subsidiaries had an immaterial amount of revenue from providing maintenance services to certain tenants.
+These revenues have been recorded after the full service was performed, in compliance with IFRS 15.

 IFRS 16 Leases